This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Counting Millions → ... + Juta + (...)

 The word for "million" in Indonesian is juta and its usage is similar to how you'd use the word ribu.
-Let's explore some examples.
+Let's explore a few examples below.

 e.g. 1,000,000 = Satu juta